taciturnaxolotl/dappeled/README.md

 ## What's this?

+> [!CAUTION]
+> this project isn't functional yet; I broke my wrist in January 2025 and haven't been able to finish this yet.
+I will be finishing it, but it might be a month or two.

 It's the app I made because I was mad.
 More specifically its a website to move your spotify playlists and liked songs to apple music 100% free and self hostable.

 ## Why AGPL 3.0?